Bruen 2.0? The Supreme Court’s Next 2A Decision Could Be MASSIVE

 What is the significance of the Bruen decision for Second Amendment cases?

-The Bruen decision fundamentally altered Second Amendment jurisprudence by establishing the 'Text, History, and Tradition' test.
-This test requires that any firearm regulation must be consistent with the nation's historical tradition of regulation, moving away from 'interest balancing' tests.
+The Bruen decision fundamentally altered Second Amendment law by establishing the 'Text, History, and Tradition' test.
+This requires government regulations to be consistent with the nation's historical regulatory practices, moving away from 'interest balancing.'

 Related News